KV Shifting Attention Enhances Language Modeling: Limitation

 \section{Limitation}

 Due to limitations in computing resources and other limitations, many experiments cannot be repeated many times, and it is not convenient for us to use open-source datasets or open source our datasets.
-But our robustness experiments have convinced us that KV shifting attention can achieve better results in many experimental settings, and we have also open-source our pertained model.
-In theory, we provide a way for KV shifting attention to learn induction heads under relaxed conditions.
+But our robustness experiments have convinced us that KV shifting attention can achieve better results in many experimental settings, and we have also open-source our pertained model.\footnote{We are delighted that after our paper was published on Arxiv, someone has implemented it in open source and achieved better results than Vanilla. \href{https://github.com/erogol/BlaGPT}{https://github.com/erogol/BlaGPT}.} In theory, we provide a way for KV shifting attention to learn induction heads under relaxed conditions.
 However, in more complex multi-layer transformer conditions, how to learn induction heads and more complex reasoning skills remains a challenging problem.